UNITED NATIONS URGES U.S. TO ACT

 The Convention on the Rights of the Child is an international treaty that recognizes the human rights of children, defined as persons up to the age of 18 years.
 The Convention establishes in international law that states must ensure that all children benefit from special protection measures and assistance.
 In 2007, the U.N.
 Committee on the Rights of the Child clearly stated that solitary confinement of children was “strictly forbidden” by article 37 of the Convention on the Rights of the Child (CRC).
 Article 37 prohibits “torture or other cruel, inhuman or degrading treatment or punishment” of children.

-In December, 2015, the United Nations General Assembly formally adopted the Nelson Mandela Rules, the revised U.N.
-Standard Minimum Rules for the Treatment of Prisoners, or SMRs.
+In December 2015, the United Nations General Assembly formally adopted the Nelson Mandela Rules, the revised 122 Rules of the Standard Minimum Rules for the Treatment of Prisoners (SMRs).
 The Mandela Rules “represent a universally accepted minimum standard for the treatment of prisoners, conditions of detention and prison management, and offer essential practical guidance to prison administrations.”
-For example, the rules provide that solitary confinement “shall be used only in exceptional cases as a last resort for as short a time as possible and subject to independent review.”
+The Mandela Rules state that solitary confinement “shall be used only in exceptional cases as a last resort for as short a time as possible and subject to independent review.”
 The revised Rules also reiterate that solitary confinement should be prohibited for children “as referred to in other United Nations standards.”
 Mandela Rules, Rule 45.

 UNITED NATIONS SPECIAL RAPPORTEUR & RECENT REPORTS

 In 2011, the U.N.
 Special Rapporteur on Torture Juan Méndez presented his report on solitary confinement to the U.N.
 General Assembly.
 The Rapporteur found that any period of solitary confinement for juveniles constitutes torture or cruel, inhuman, and degrading treatment and should be prohibited.